JetBrains/guide/site/java/tutorials/getting-started-spring-data-jpa/writing-app-database/index.md

 thumbnail: ./thumbnail.png
 ---

 Now that we have our Employee entity, repository and database configuration, we are ready to write our application logic.
 Let's say we want to insert four employees to our database.
-We'll navigate to the `SpringDataJpaApplication` class that was created for our Spring Boot application (**Shift**+**Shift** to search for class).
+We'll navigate to the `SpringDataJpaApplication` class that was created for our Spring Boot application <kbd>⇧⇧</kbd> (macOS) / <kbd>Shift+Shift</kbd> (Windows/Linux).

 **Exercise**: Take a few minutes to see if you can create a `insertFourEmployees(EmployeeRepository repository)` method that inserts employees using the `save()` method.